 MOUND EXCAVATIONS AND ARCHITECTURE: SOUTH PLATFORM

 Mound excavations demonstrate a variety of activity on the mound during the Haley and Belcher phases, as documented with the presence of several structures, occupational areas, ceramic types associated with these time periods, and a series of radiocarbon dates.
 On the south platform, the excavation of a multiple floor circular structure documents a construction sequence where the lower floor contained two fire pits.
-After some time, the lower floor was cleaned and covered with a thin layer of red sand and three central support posts were dug into the lower floor and a new fire pit was established.
+After some time, the lower floor was cleaned and covered with a thin layer of red sand, three central support posts were dug into the lower floor, and a new fire pit was established.
 This construction sequence suggests that the roof of the structure was dismantled fully or partially during the retrofit and a new roof was constructed.
 At a later time, the structure was set aflame, the walls pushed in, and a clay soil deposited over the burned remains.
-Calibrated radiocarbon dates gathered from corncobs range from AD 1460 - 1520 placing its use during the late Haley and early Belcher phases.
+Calibrated radiocarbon dates gathered from corncobs range from A.D.
+1460 - 1520 placing its use during the late Haley and early Belcher phases.
 Additional temporal support is evident in the nine cooking pots found on the upper floor.
 Six of the vessels are fairly large in size and represent Haley and Belcher phase cooking vessels.
 Three of them are pictured below as Pease Brushed-Incised, Hempstead Engraved, and Handy Engraved types.

 MOUND EXCAVATIONS AND ARCHITECTURE: NORTH PLATFORM

 On the north platform, two superimposed circular structures document a construction sequence different from that on the south platform.
 A lower structure (Structure 3) was constructed over clean red mound fill and later burned.
 A thin layer of clay, followed by sand and gravel, was deposited over the burned remains.
-Structure 2 was then constructed.
+Structure 2 was then built.
 There is no evidence that the upper Structure 2 was burned.
 Missing from the north structures is evidence of multiple floors, large cooking vessels, and large fire pits (any fire pits).
-A radiocarbon date provides a date range from AD 1390 - 1430 during the Haley phase.
+A radiocarbon date provides a date range from A.D.
+1390 - 1430 during the Haley phase.
 Additionally, an infant burial was found below the floor of Structure 2 and the fragment of an Haley phase elbow pipe.

 SURFACE COLLECTIONS IN VILLAGE AREA